mattcone/markdown-guide/_tools/znote.md

     available: n
 ---

-[Znote](https://znote.lagrede.fr) is a free and beautiful program designed to help you write organized Markdown documents.
-You can quickly edit your texts, notes, and files, using the simplistic left-side widget organizer for smoothly navigating different files.
-Thanks to the dark mode and code highlighter, this app is perfect for developers.
-Available for macOs, Windows and Linux.
+[Znote](https://znote.lagrede.fr) is a free application designed to help you write organized Markdown documents.
+You can quickly edit your texts, notes, and files using the simplistic left-side widget organizer for smoothly navigating different files.
+The dark mode and code highlighter features are designed for developers.
+Available for macOS, Windows and Linux.

 <img src="/assets/images/tools/znote.png" class="img-fluid" style="width: 90%;" alt="Znote Markdown application">